droka/home-chain/README.md

 # AI extension to Liquid Democracy

-How can AI assist our liquid democracy system:
+How can AI assist our on-chain liquid democracy system:

 ### Fighting voter apathy:
 AI can know us and our wishes better than we know ourselves (as scary as it sounds) by analizing our activity.